-These pages outline the tuition fees and financial support arrangements for UK students joining a taught Masters degree, postgraduate certificate, postgraduate diploma, MRes or MBA at Edge Hill University between August 2021 and July 2022.
+This guide outlines the tuition fees and financial support arrangements for UK students joining a taught Masters degree, postgraduate certificate, postgraduate diploma, MRes or MBA at Edge Hill University between August 2022 and July 2023.

 We can help explain what student funding you may be entitled to receive and how to apply for it.
 You are encouraged to explore all potential sources of additional funding for your postgraduate studies to maximise the total amount you have to support the payment of tuition fees and your living costs.

-Please note, the information on these pages may be subject to change and does not apply to PGCE students.
+Please note, the information on these pages may be subject to change and does not apply to PGCE/PGDE students.

 Unless you are applying for funding to Student Finance Wales, if you are applying to study MSc Midwifery or an MSc Nursing pathway, or if you are applying to study a PGDip Nursing pathway on a full-time basis, for student finance purposes please apply for financial support as if you are an undergraduate Nursing student rather than for postgraduate funding.
 Student Finance Wales treat MSc Midwifery, MSc Nursing and PGDip Nursing as postgraduate courses.